-1. Avoid going without sleep for a long period of time.
+1. Avoid going without sleep for a long period of time

-2. Encourage the child not to eat too much caffeine or sugar throughout the day.
+2. Encourage the child not to have too much caffeine or sugar in their diet.

 3. Encourage families to have their supper early in the evening rather than late.